DarthZenn/Soundness-of-Mind/README.md

 # Soundness-of-Mind

-A survival horror game, inspired by Resident Evil, Cry of Fear, etc.
+A survival horror game, inspired by Resident Evil, Cry of Fear, etc. (WIP)

+* Currently in Demo*